 Before you can decide what to do about your foreclosure, you need to get a general picture of how foreclosures work in your state.
-You might feel like skipping this step and getting on with deciding what to do—get right with your lender, fight the foreclosure, or walk away with the help of a short sale or the bankruptcy court.
+You might feel like skipping this step and getting on with deciding what to do—get right with your lender, fight the foreclosure, or walk away with the help of a short sale, deed in lieu of foreclosure, or the bankruptcy court.
 But you can’t make smart decisions without some knowledge of how a foreclosure proceeds.

 At the very least, you need to know what’s coming if foreclosure looms.
 Here are the big issues: